harlanji/event-sourcing-clj/README.md

   * relative to self view projection object in defrecord (transactional consistentcy expressed via fields--inconvient update return)
   * the notes aggregate shows defmulti based accept dispatch
 * currently no validation messages, simply nil returned. could emit errors on a side channel or inline with a reserved ns

+Continues / zooms in on some earlier work: [`harlanji/clojureseed`](https://github.com/harlanji/clojureseed)

+### Clojurism

+You write the descriptions of these things in pure functions to a familiar / standard API and then the build or runtime system can intelligently recompose the logic to run with scale.

+It uses monitoring to optimize runtime conditions, like an online query planner + optimizer.

+`Compose(Config, Code, Data, Metrics)`